Sports cream overdose

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-If the poisoning occurred through skin exposure, the patient may receive the following:
+If the poisoning occurred through skin exposure, the person may receive:

 - Washing (irrigation) of the skin, perhaps every few hours for several days